Create better eggs through chemistry.

 - Butter is about 17% water, 80% fat, and a small amount of protein

-Special equipment.
-I make this in a non-stick 8 inch enamel coated pan.
+- I make this in a non-stick 8 inch (203.2 mm) ceramic coated pan (the video says enamel, but it is really a ceramic coat).
 This is the exact model I bought: 8 inch GreenPan Valencia Pro.
-I also bought their 12 inch.
-It is totally awesome.
-This new breed of enamel coating is very different from the set of enameled pans we got when we were married years ago.
-They were not non-stick and they scorched easily.
-Best of all they have none of the drawbacks of Teflon which can produce hazardous compounds if it gets too hot.
+I also bought their 12 inch (304.8 mm).
+They are totally awesome and I am not paid to say so.
+This new breed of coating is very different from the set of non-stick pans we got when we were married years ago.
+They don't scorch and they have none of the drawbacks of Teflon which can produce hazardous vapors if it gets too hot.
 The eggs are easy to flip and they slide out like an Olympic skier.
 I strongly recommend you get one if you make a lot of omelets.

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page

 - Whisk #1.
 Have all of the ingredients out and at the ready.
 Crumble the salmon.
 Whisk together the cornstarch and cream in a medium sized bowl until there are no lumps.